 The writing in Storm of Locusts was tighter than in Roanhorse’s debut novel.
 In addition to much-desired character development, this installment expands on what we have learned about Dinétah, Big Water, and the world beyond the Wall.
 The style is effortless and all-consuming: I

 read devoured this book in one sitting.
 I liked that we weren’t left hanging for long on whether or not Kai resurrected, but I do wish that we had learned just how Tah survived the fire earlier (although how it is relayed makes perfect sense, I just thought it was going to go unexplained).
 There are a couple of convenient things that happen to make the plot move along; however, I think think that the character motivations in both Cat and Aaron’s cases were well justified.
 Everything builds nicely to the climax of the book, which has me screaming about needing to wait to see what happens next!

 Overall, this was an explosive ride from start to finish for me!
 Trail of Lightning was a big surprise for me in 2018, and this sequel did not disappoint!
 It is just as action-packed and fast-paced but also is more tightly plotted and full of believable character development.
 The addition of Ben, as well as some reappearing characters from the first book, were a breath of levity that cuts the tension.
 The ending is simply an amazing cliffhanger that has me so excited for what comes next!

 REPRESENTATION: bisexual rep, gay side character, Native American rep (Navajo)

 CONTENT WARNINGS: attempted rape (challenged), death, loss of loved ones

 Many thanks to Saga Press for sending me an eARC via Edelweiss for my honest review!
-Quotes are taken from an unfinished ARC and may not match final publication.
+Quotes are taken from an unfinished ARC and may not match the final publication.